 The University offers a variety of grant, loan, and work programs to its students.
-The grant programs include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, National SMART Grant, Academic Competitiveness Grant, Tennessee Student Assistance Award, and various institutional scholarships.
+The grant programs include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Tennessee Student Assistance Award, and various institutional grants and scholarships.
 Educational loans are available to students through the Federal Perkins, Stafford, and PLUS loan programs.
 Also employment opportunities for students are offered through the Federal Work-Study program.
 Information on all of these programs may be obtained from the Financial Aid Office.
 The student is responsible for maintaining his/her correct address with the Financial Aid Office.